Morindhal/ACT_linux/README.md

 Depends on ncurses-dev through the <a href="https://github.com/jeaye/ncurses-rs">ncurses crate.</a>

-A linux friendly combat parser for EQ2 primarily.
+A linux friendly combat parser primarily for EQ2.